john-ghatas/immutable-setup/README.md

         +---------------------------------------------------------------------------------------+
         | NVIDIA-SMI 530.41.03              Driver Version: 530.41.03    CUDA Version: 12.1     |
         ```
-    - If you dont get similar ouput, you need to enable secure boot with the nvidia drivers loaded run
-        ```
-        sudo mokutil --import /etc/pki/akmods/certs/akmods-nvidia.der
-        sudo mokutil --import /etc/pki/akmods/certs/akmods-ublue.der
-        ```
-        - The password is to be created (should not be complicated, it's just a verification that you wanted the certirficate installed).
-For example it can only be a <5 character password, it's a one time password to enroll the keys.
-        - After reboot import the certificate when the MOK screen shows up (input the password you used to create the certificate)

 # Fixing Docker permissions
 Run the following commands to add yourself to the Docker group to run docker commands as your own user.